Digital Meaning

 2. Revisit the Best Marketing Plays

-LinkedIn continues to be among the most-used B2B digital marketing channels, yet many companies still discredit the ROI of social media.
+LinkedIn continues to be among the top marketing channels, yet many companies still discredit the ROI of social media.
 Worse, many start and stop their social efforts when they strike out and don’t yield immediate results.

 Although an individual post may yield unusually high results from time to time, it’s impossible to build a strong channel on the coattails of one successful post.
 There’s much more to keeping a social channel active, relevant, and visible, like the type of content used, hashtags, and other key essentials.
 Just take a look at these takeaways from Richard van der Blom’s LinkedIn Algorithm report.